tomatolog/manticore/doc/sphinx.rst

 Whitespace in the map-from tokens list matters, but its amount does not.
 Any amount of the whitespace in the map-form list will match any other amount of whitespace in the indexed document or query.
-For instance, "ATÂ&nbsp;&Â&nbsp;T" map-from token will match "ATÂ&nbsp;Â&nbsp;Â&nbsp;Â&nbsp;&Â&nbsp;Â&nbsp;T" text, whatever the amount of space in both map-from part and the indexed text.
+For instance, "ATÂ &Â T" map-from token will match "ATÂ Â Â Â &Â Â T" text, whatever the amount of space in both map-from part and the indexed text.
 Such text will therefore be indexed as a special "AT&T" keyword, thanks to the very first entry from the sample.